 Susan Awor, one of several Ugandan fellows, said, “I’ve always been so passionate about addressing disparities among the poorest people in Sub-Saharan Africa.
 The next step for me is to see how to address these disparities; how to bring health equity to these people.”

 Inspired by the collaborative energy of her classmates and professors, Awor is already thinking about ways to explore why diseases previously thought extinct—such as elephantiasis—are returning to Uganda’s rural villages, and how such outbreaks could be controlled through health outreach and education.

 Awor is also working on a podcast, Threads of Impact, with Berkeley Public Health alumna Keerthana Rajagopal (2020).
 The pair met at the new student orientation and now interview faculty about their journeys through public health.

-Jane Mwafulirwa, a fellow from Malawi, is constructing a project that will give her country’s albino population better access to healthcare.
-As one of three dermatologists in Malawi, Mwafulirwa had studied with clinical mentors, but she wanted more public health knowledge; she decided coupling an MPH in epidemiology with her experience in clinical care will help her better serve her patients.
+Jane Mwafulirwa, a fellow from Malawi, is constructing a project that will give those living with albinism in her country better access to healthcare.
+As a general practitioner with a special interest in dermatology, working towards becoming a board certified dermatologist, Mwafulirwa had studied with clinical mentors, but she wanted more public health knowledge; she decided coupling an MPH in epidemiology with her experience in clinical care will help her better serve her patients.

 “When I heard about this opportunity and I read about the school, I was inspired,” Mwafulirwa said “This is a place where I can read and learn about complex issues that affect health not just in medicine but things like community education.”